AkincanD/react-editor/docs/getting-started.md

 ### Styling Issues

-The editor uses TailwindCSS.
+The editor uses custom CSS with scoped class names.
 If styles are not appearing:

-1. Ensure TailwindCSS is properly configured in your project
+1. Ensure CSS is being loaded correctly in your build setup
-2. The editor includes its own styles, but you may need to add Tailwind to your project for full compatibility
+2. The editor includes its own styles - no external CSS framework required
+3. All classes are prefixed with `reactEditor_` to avoid conflicts

 ### Next.js Issues